Uncover the secrets of Athens!

 Secrets of Athens: Get lost in beautiful neighborhoods

-While I didn’t think Anafiotika was still one of the secrets of Athens, I was recently surprised by the number of people who had visited the Greek Capital and didn’t get there.
+While I didn’t think Anafiotika was still one of the secrets of Athens, I met a lot of people who had visited the Greek Capital and didn’t get there.
 So make sure you don’t skip this, it’s like an escape from the lively Athens to one of the tranquil Greek islands.
-Its narrow streets are like a maze, and at every turn you come across a small Byzantine church, a terrace full of flowers or beautiful graffiti murals.
+Its narrow streets are like a maze, and at every turn, you come across a small Byzantine church, a terrace full of flowers or beautiful graffiti murals.

-Well, these are the secrets of Athens I had for you.
+Well, these are the secrets of Athens.
 Have you been to any?

 Are there any other off-the-beaten-path places in Athens you know about?